FAIR AI Models in High Energy Physics: Results

 In this subsection we provide details of training the benchmark experiments of the IN model with the same data input and hyperparameters setting as used by Moreno et al.~\cite{Moreno:2019neq}.
 The training samples are saved in 57 HDF5 files, each of which contains about 100\,k jets.
 We use 52 of them for training and 5 for validation.
 The testing dataset is saved as a set of NumPy array files (one feature per file), where each file contains 600\,k jets.

 There are several differences in our experiment setting compared to Moreno et al. For the training platform, we use the Hardware Accelerated Learning (HAL) GPU cluster at the National Center for Supercomputing Applications (NCSA)~\cite{10.1145/3311790.3396649} as a remote GPU cluster and train on the NVIDIA V100 GPU, while Moreno et al. trained their model on one NVIDIA GeForce GTX 1080 GPU.
 For the data splitting, we take the first five HDF5 files as validation data and the rest as training data.
 Moreno et al. split the data into training, validation, and test samples, with 80, 10, and 10\% of the data respectively.
-In our training process, each epoch takes about 450\,s to finish, and the detailed results of the training are shown in Table~\ref{tab:diff_platform}.
-The training terminated following the early stopping condition at 56 epochs because the validation loss failed to improve for 8 epochs.
-Below is a comparison of our training results and the results from Moreno et al.
+In our training process, each epoch takes about 450\,s to finish.
+The training terminates following the early stopping condition when the validation loss failed to improve for 8 epochs.
+As a first check, Table~\ref{tab:benchmark} shows a comparison of our training results and the results from Moreno et al. We repeat the training 10 times varying the random seed used for initialization and data shuffling, and report the mean and standard deviation of the validation accuracy and the AUC.
+We also report the one-sided (upper tail) $p$-value for the original model given the distribution of our trials.
+We find the reported performance of the original model is consistent ($p$-value $>5\%$) with our reproduction.